FAQ for A2 CofC

 No but once you're operating commercially you'll need to have insurance in place for liability to protect your operations and your equipment.

-Under the new EASA (European Aviation Safety Agency) laws, three categories will define where drones can be flown.
+Under the UK & EASA (European Aviation Safety Agency) laws, three categories define where drones can be flown.

 These categories are: